 - Submission of a K08, K23, or equivalent, is required either before or during the funding year.

-- Up to two research proposals (basic, translational, or clinical research) will be funded for fiscal year 2019 (1 July 2018 through 30 June 2019) depending on the merit of the applications received.
+- Up to three research proposals (basic, translational, or clinical research) will be funded for fiscal year 2020 (1 July 2019 through 30 June 2020) depending on the merit of the applications received.